Complexity of Supersymmetric Systems and the Cohomology Problem: Betti Numbers in Topological Data Analysis

-Finally, we note that there are a plethora of computational tools for computing ground states of quantum many-body systems, including quantum Monte Carlo and tensor networks~\cite{leblanc2015solutions}, which might yield efficient \emph{classical} algorithms for topological data analysis.
+The description of elements of clique/independence homology as ground states of the (supersymmetric) fermion hard-core model reviewed above, a nontrivial quantum mechanical system of interacting fermions, suggests that the problem of clique/independence homology is quantum mechanical in nature.
+This raises the prospect of repurposing standard techniques for studying ground states of quantum mechanical systems for TDA, such as VQE or \cite{peruzzo2014variational,mcclean2016theory} or QAOA \cite{farhi2014quantum}.
+Similarly, there are are a plethora of \textit{non-quantum} computational tools for approximating ground states of quantum many-body systems, including quantum Monte Carlo and tensor networks~\cite{leblanc2015solutions}, which might yield efficient \emph{classical} algorithms for topological data analysis.
 One immediate observation however, in both cases, is that often these techniques are designed for systems on very structured graphs (e.g. 2D lattices), and hence they might struggle to perform well on more arbitrary input graphs.
-Understanding exactly when these classical and quantum techniques might perform well is an interesting question.
+Understanding exactly when these classical and quantum techniques perform well is an interesting question, and could shed light on when (if at all) we might expect to obtain quantum advantage for TDA, which we leave for future work.